ooni/ooni.org/content/post/mining-ooni-data.md

   [tar](https://en.wikipedia.org/wiki/Tar_(computing)) and [LZ4](http://www.lz4.org),
   growing at ~5.5 gigabytes per day
-- `autoclaved/jsonl/` containing uncompressed data, ~7.4 terabytes, having one file per report with median file size around 4kb that makes unsuitable for speedy data transfers
+- `autoclaved/jsonl/` containing uncompressed data, ~7.4 terabytes, having one file per report with median file size around 4kb that makes it unsuitable for speedy data transfers

 There is also `sanitised/` prefix in the bucket, it's legacy one, it's not